Melanie-Harris/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.
+      `Server-side routing` occurs when a request is made to a external server for new or more elaborate information.
+For example, a user who clicks on a link for a new page, sends a request to an external server which then sends the requested info back to the user.
+A server-side request causes the whole page to refresh.
+This is because a new GET request is sent to the server which responds with a new document, completely discarding the old page altogether.
+This causes slower routing.
+SEO is better with this option.

+      `Client-side routing` occurs when the route is handled internally by the JavaScript that is loaded on the page.
+When a user clicks on a link, the URL changes but the request to the server is prevented.
+The adjustment to the URL will result in a changed state of the application.
+The changed state will ultimately result in a different view of the webpage.
+This could be the rendering of a new component, or even a request to a server for some data that the application will turn into some HTML elements.
+This provides for faster routing because less data is being processed, although initial load time is slower because everything loads at first.
+SEO isn't great with this option either.

-- [ ] What does HTTP stand for?
+- [x] What does HTTP stand for?
+      HTTP stands for: Hyper Text Transfer Protocol.

-- [ ] What does CRUD stand for?
+- [x] What does CRUD stand for?
+      CRUD stands for: Create, Read, Update, Delete (or Destroy).

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      These methods include: .get(), .post(), and .delete().

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.
+      These tools include: .fetch(), .then(), and .catch().

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.
 - [ ] **RUN** `yarn install or npm install` at the root to retrieve all the dependencies for the node server.
 You will not need to create any react apps here nor will you need to install any other dependencies.
 You should have all you need in this repo.
 - [ ] **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
 - [ ] **RUN** `yarn start or npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.